tenstartups/docker-parasite-base/README.md

 The initialization process copies files from the image to a specified target location, which can be set with the PARASITE_CONFIG_DIRECTORY environment variable (default is /parasite-config).

-You will need to create a configuration file in the `conf.d` directory that describes how to copy files from the image to the target.
-The configuration files in `conf.d` are processed in alphabetical order, starting with `10-base.yml`, then yours (suggest calling it `20-something` aftewards.
+You will need to create a configuration file in the `files` directory that describes how to copy files from the image to the target.
+The configuration files in `files` are processed in alphabetical order, starting with `10-base.yml`, then yours (suggest calling it `20-something` aftewards.
 Your Dockerfile should copy the contents of `host` and `container` to a directory that is the same name as the coniguration file, such as `20-something`.
-Note that you can create multiple configuration files in the `conf.d` directory as long as they all start with the same prefix (`20-something-something` for example).
+Note that you can create multiple configuration files in the `files` directory as long as they all start with the same prefix (`20-something-something` for example).
 Every file copies is processed through ERB, therefore any required environment should be set in the /parasite-config.env file.